 Is the road to Capulin Volcano challenging?

-It’s a short mountain road spiraling the volcano rim.
-It’s closed to RVs, busses, attached trailers or any other vehicles over 26 feet long.
+Located within the Capulin Volcano National Monument, it’s a short mountain road spiraling the volcano rim.
 Bicycles and pedestrians are only permitted when the road is closed to vehicles after park hours.
 The drive spirals gradually around the volcano and visitors can drive up to a parking lot at the rim of the extinct volcano.
 Be careful as there are sheer drop-offs and tight turns.
-Adverse weather conditions can force the road to close.
-Always check vehicle restrictions and the current road conditions before your visit.
-The Capulin Volcano last erupted more than 60,000 years ago.